- Find a Trail

-Air Line State Park Trail winds for just over 55 miles from the northeast corner of Connecticut, where the state borders Massachusetts, down to East Hampton in the heart of the state.
+Air Line State Park Trail winds for nearly 55 miles from the northeast corner of Connecticut, where the state borders Massachusetts, down to East Hampton in the heart of the state.
 Over the state border, you can make a contiguous connection to the Southern New England Trunk Line Trail, a scenic 22-mile adventure that heads east to Franklin.

 The gravel pathway is nearly seamless with only one major gap in Putnam.
 A 3.4-mile spur off the main route links the trail to Colchester.
 Though a tad rougher, the spur offers an enjoyable ride through hemlock woods.